 But you don’t have to be a college student to take on your own health “personal training.”
 Increasing health literacy is critical to preventing health problems and managing those that might arise.
 Being on this site is an awesome first step.
 Continuing to learn more about healthy food, treating ailments through natural remedies and improving your physical fitness through exercise is key to maintaining a healthy lifestyle.

-One study found that when participants thought of an exercise as pleasant, they had increased aerobic capacity and improved their physical health.
-(11) And another discovered that incorporating laughter into physical activity programs for older adults improved their mental health, aerobic endurance and confidence in their ability to exercise.
-(12)
+And what you choose to do for fitness One study found that when participants thought of an exercise as pleasant, they had increased aerobic capacity and improved their physical health.
+(7) And another discovered that incorporating laughter into physical activity programs for older adults improved their mental health, aerobic endurance and confidence in their ability to exercise.
+(8)

 Get FREE Access!